Skip to main content

 As motorists, taxpayers and voters, Territorians have a right to be assured that road funding decisions and transport policies are guided by good evidence.

-The AANT has joined with Australia’s other motoring clubs and the Australian Automobile Association to call on the Commonwealth Government to make federal road funding contingent upon the states providing safety-related data.
+The AANT has joined forces with Australia’s other motoring clubs and the Australian Automobile Association to call on the Commonwealth Government to make federal road funding contingent upon the states providing safety-related data.

 The Australian Government gives the states and territories $10 billion a year for road funding.
 But unlike agreements for Commonwealth funding for education, hospitals and housing, there is no requirement that the states provide any data or evidence to justify their spending decisions.